 Oh, and don't forget the beer ... here's where you can find gluten-free beer and which brands to try.
 Happy St. Patrick's Day!

 You can't get much more Irish than classic corned beef and cabbage, and this traditional recipe from About.com's Southern Cooking site would make a great centerpiece for your St. Patrick's Day dinner.

 Corned beef is made by "corning" a brisket in a brine solution.
-Most corned beef at your local supermarket should be gluten-free to 20 parts per million, but you should read label ingredients carefully.
+Most corned beef at your local supermarket should be gluten-free to less than 20 parts per million, but you should read label ingredients carefully.
 Call the toll-free number on the label if you're not sure whether an ingredient contains gluten or not.

 Another note: You should avoid the spice packet that usually comes with store-bought corned beef unless the manufacturer can verify it's gluten-free.
 This recipe calls for you to add your own spices, rather than use the packet.

 I used to love Irish soda bread around St. Patrick's Day.
 This gluten-free and dairy-free recipe from About.com's Gluten-Free Cooking site allows those of us who avoid gluten to have this treat again.

 The recipe uses a gluten-free flour blend — there are plenty on the market to choose from, or you can use this recipe to make your own gluten-free flour blend.
 Other ingredients include spices, honey, eggs and apple cider vinegar.
 If you can handle dairy, serve the Irish soda bread with real Irish butter for a truly authentic treat.

 Traditional Irish stew is naturally gluten-free — it gets its starch content from potatoes, not grains.
 This recipe, from About.com's British Cooking site, combines potatoes, onions, carrots and cabbage with mutton or lamb, and simmers it for more than two hours.